Nuitka/Nuitka-website/doc/posts/releasing-nuitka-to-the-world.rst

    def convertNauticalMilesToMeters(miles):
        return miles * 1852

 Still good?
-Well, probably next step you are going to inline the function calls entirely.
+Well, probably next step you are going to in-line the function calls entirely.
 For optimization, you are making your code less readable.
 I do not all appreciate that.
 My first goal is there to make the more readable code perform as well or better as the less readable